From freedom to sedition

 The single biggest reason is its unholy alliance with Donald Trump.
 As I have written before (most recently here and here), the Freedom Caucus decided by mid-2017 that it would serve as the president’s most ardent advocate in Congress.
 Doing so fit neatly with group’s long-standing strategy of working with powerful political actors to wield more influence than its small size would otherwise allow.
 It is no accident that one of the group’s former chairs, Mark Meadows (R-NC), is now White House Chief of Staff.

-Since there was no chance that Congress would reverse the outcome of the 2020 presidential election, however, the Freedom Caucus’ current embrace of the election fraud narrative is probably less about power than about reelection.
+Since there was no chance that Congress would reverse the outcome of the 2020 presidential election, the Freedom Caucus’ current embrace of the election fraud narrative is probably less about power than about reelection.
 Caucus members, like other lawmakers, are quite sensitive to the desires of their voters, and some were shocked in the 2016 primaries when Trump did better among their constituents than they expected.
-They probably believe that acting as Trump’s Praetorian Guard, taking Trump's side regardless of the futility of the cause, will keep them in the good graces of fickle pro-Trump constituents.
+They probably believe that acting as Trump’s Praetorian Guard, taking his side regardless of the futility of the cause, will keep them in the good graces of fickle pro-Trump constituents.

-(An interesting facet of the Caucus’s pro-Trump position-taking on the 2020 election, as the New York Times noted yesterday, is that it often portrayed the effort to stop Biden's election as an militaristic struggle against political enemies.
+(An interesting facet of the Caucus’s position-taking on the 2020 election, as the New York Times noted yesterday, is that it often portrayed the effort to stop Biden's election as an militaristic struggle against political enemies.
 For instance, Biggs said in his pre-recorded speech at the January 6 rally that preceded the assault that “I’m in the D.C. swamp fighting on behalf of Arizona’s residents and freedom fighters all over the country…I implore you to keep fighting.”
 It has long been a trademark of Freedom Caucus members to depict themselves as the only ones in Washington who fight relentlessly for political victory -- a Weltanshauung that Trump shares, and that may help explain why he sees the Caucus as allies.
 What we witnessed last week, of course, was the potentially deadly consequences of such incendiary rhetoric.)

 Another reason that the Freedom Caucus has strayed from its original mission is because of its changing membership.
-I explain in my book on the Caucus that, when it was first founded, the group was somewhat ideologically diverse, at least within the GOP.
+I explain in my book on the Caucus that, when it was first founded, the group was somewhat ideologically diverse, at least within the confines of the Republican Party.
 But over time, the Caucus shed many of its “small-c” conservative and libertarian members and replaced them with more activist Republicans who embraced cultural conservatism and right-wing populism.
 As the journalist Matt Fuller tweeted when the provocative Representative Louie Gohmert was accepted into the group in 2017, “I'm old enough to remember when part of the Freedom Caucus' original ideology was that members like Louie Gohmert weren't invited.”

 Not everyone in the Caucus fits that profile.
 Chip Roy (R-TX) has been one of the most outspoken Freedom Caucus members standing up against claims of a rigged election, for example.
 But many others are genuine believers in the kind of politics associated with Trump and his acolytes.
 For instance, the Caucus’s newest members appear to include the gun-toting, conspiracy-minded Lauren Boebert (R-CO), who explained that she opposed accepting Arizona’s votes while rioters gathered outside because “I have constituents outside of this building right now.
 I promised my voters to be their voice,” and Mary Miller (R-IL), who previously got into trouble for quoting Adolf Hitler.